A life-enhancing sojourn

 in the private-public realms.

-In a world increasingly governed by codes, statutes, and incorporated agencies, many wo/men are sensing the call to return to something more real — a way to live, give, and steward that is rooted in liberty, truth, honor, privacy, simplicity, and grace... without being incorporated and controlled by others.
+In a world increasingly governed by codes, statutes, and incorporated agencies, many wo/men are sensing the call to return to something more real — a way to live, give, and steward that is rooted in liberty, truth, honor, privacy, simplicity, and grace... without being incorporated or controlled by others.

 What is a UNA?